brain-tools/brain-xai-benchmark/readme.md

   Performs IDP correction for a given IDP across a range of principal components.

 - **2-model_training/models/ResNet/main.py**
-  Defines the ResNet model architecture and training logic (PyTorch Lightning).
+  Defines the ResNet model architecture and training logic.

 - **3-compute_explanations/get_expls.py**
   Computes model explanations for a specified tasks and trained model checkpoint using selected XAI methods.